hexaxsoftwares/houx.js/README.md

 `{{` and `}}` is the opening and closing tag.
 This are the default settings.
 Any text within this tags will be parsed as javascript expression with the model instances in scope.

-This mustache tags can only accepts single expressions,parsing of statements will raise a Pixel template Error.
+This mustache tags can only accepts single expressions,parsing of statements will raise a Hexax template Error.
 Expressions are syntaxs that can return a value, like a function call `value()` or using a variable `count`.
 Statements are like declaring a function/variable/class  or iterating using the `for` loop Statement, or conditional Statement using `if/else-if/else` or deleting an object property using the `delete` keyword.